raviraj-shinde/springboot-microservices/readme.md

 spring.cloud.gateway.routes[1].predicates[0]=Path=/department
 spring.cloud.gateway.routes[1].predicates[1]=Path=/department/**
 ```

+- It exposes the api's
+- Gateway is the first entry point
+- It propagates Sleuth/Zipkin trace IDs

 --------------------------------------------

 ## D. Business Services and Microservices Communication

 ---

 - Here are some common things `required` for to run the buisiness services `in microservices`.

 #### Common dependencies for `buisness-micro-services`, To work: